What is Localization? All you Need to Know

 • Seamless updates

-And don’t forget about Machine Translation, which can automatically complete a translation without any human interaction.
+And don’t forget about Machine Translation and Transifex AI, which can automatically complete a translation without any human interaction.
 However, the only downside is that it’s nowhere near as accurate as Translation Memory.

 More about software tools and the automation process later.